sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

-There is also a [Sārasvatīya-śilpa-śāstra](# " Aufrecht Op. cit., Vol. I, p.
-714.")ascribed to Sārasavatī.

-       The Paulastya, Sārasvata, Manohalya, Brahma, Kaumudīka, Nārāyaṇīga (śilpa-śāstra?) are also known through [quotations](# "See Orient.
+has as yet come under my subject of sculpture as own observation, is exclusively on the connected with the function of statues ; but it is so diffuse, that if we suppose the whole work to be written in a similar style, it must considerably exceed the volume of Mānāsārā, the largest at present of my collection.[^38] p.
+8.  ")"

+[^38]: "Ram Raz; Essay on the Architecture of the Hindus, (London, M. DCCC. xxxiv.

+There is also, the Sanatkumāra-vāstuśāstra[^39], of Sanat-kumāra, who acknowledges his debt to other Ācārya, among whom are Candra and Yama, Bhārgava, Aṅgīrasa, Manu, Vyāsa, Bhṛgu.

+[^39]: " P. K. Acharya: Op. cit., p.
+102. For Mss., see Eggeling, III.
+3151, 2680; Oppert, Vol. I, No. 8239.
+In Orient.
 Mss.
 Libr., Madras, Cat.
+Vol. XXII, Nos., 13060-13068, there are nine Mss., mostly fragments."

+There is also a Sārasvatīya-śilpa-śāstra[^40]ascribed to Sārasavatī.

+[^40]: " Aufrecht Op. cit., Vol. I, p.
+714."

+       The Paulastya, Sārasvata, Manohalya, Brahma, Kaumudīka, Nārāyaṇīga (śilpa-śāstra?) are also known through quotations[^41];similarly, are Vaśiṣṭha, Nārada, Varāha, Māṇḍavya[^42].

+[^41]: "See Orient.
+Mss.
+Libr., Madras, Cat.
 Vol. XXII, No. 13058, Silpasangraha.
-It expressly mentions the sources it has been compiled from.");similarly, are Vaśiṣṭha, Nārada, Varāha, [Māṇḍavya](# "See P. K. Acharya: A Dictionary of Hindu Architecture, Appendix I. p.
-803. Quoted in Samgraha-siromani by Sarayu Prasad.").
+It expressly mentions the sources it has been compiled from."

+[^42]: "See P. K. Acharya: A Dictionary of Hindu Architecture, Appendix I. p.
+803. Quoted in Samgraha-siromani by Sarayu Prasad."

-       Indra, Bhārgava, Aṅgīrasa, Dhruva, Gautama, Gārgeya, Manu, Vyāsa and Bḥrgu are also [mentioned](# " See Oriental Mss.
+       Indra, Bhārgava, Aṅgīrasa, Dhruva, Gautama, Gārgeya, Manu, Vyāsa and Bḥrgu are also mentioned[^43].

+[^43]: " See Oriental Mss.
 Libr., Cat.
-Vol. XXII, No. 13057.").
+Vol. XXII, No. 13057."

-      The [Aparājītā pṛcchā](# " An edition of the Aparajita-prcchi was announced long ago in the GOS.
-But the work has not yet come out.
-Dr. Bhandarkar Report (1883-84), p.
+      The Aparājītā pṛcchā[^44], p.
 276, sub voce.
 Compare also Silpa-grantha in Eggeling: Op. cit., Mss.
-3152, 1603b.") is said to be revealed by God at the request of Aparājītā; it was quoted by [Hemādrī](#) while, the [Aparajita-Vāstu-sāstra](# " Dr. Bühler: Catalogue of Sanskrit Mss. contained in private Libraries-, 1872, p.
-276.") is ascribed to [Viśva-karman](# "Varahamihira's Brikit-simsiti.
-(Ed., Bibliotheca Indica).
+3152, 1603b.") is said to be revealed by God at the request of Aparājītā; it was quoted by [Hemādrī](#) while, the Aparajita-Vāstu-sāstra[^45] is ascribed to Viśva-karman[^46].
 Introduction by Kern, p. p.
 33 ff.")
-       A [Gārgī-saṃhitā](# "P. K. Acharya: A Dictionary of Hindu Architecture.
-Appen- dix I. sub. voce. ") was known long ago and a Gargya- samhitab also exists.
+       A Gārgī-saṃhitā[^47] was known long ago and a Gargya- samhitab also exists.
 Both have been preserved in modern copies.

+[^44]: " An edition of the Aparajita-prcchi was announced long ago in the GOS.
+But the work has not yet come out.
+Dr. Bhandarkar Report (1883-84

+[^45]: " Dr. Bühler: Catalogue of Sanskrit Mss. contained in private Libraries-, 1872, p.
+276."

+[^46]: "Varahamihira's Brikit-simsiti.
+(Ed., Bibliotheca Indica

+[^47]: "P. K. Acharya: A Dictionary of Hindu Architecture.
+Appen- dix I. sub. voce. "

      "According to the Mahabharata 9.
 37, 14f. there is a sacred place Garga-srotas, "Garga's stream", on the Sarasvati, named after the venerable ascetic Garga, who was famous on account of his knowledge of time", "and the movements of the celestial bodies".
-"To the same (later) period (of Indian astronomy) belongs also the Gargi-samhita of Garga who was always regarded as a highly distinguished authority on Astronomy; the Vrddha-Garga-samhita, which exists, dealt, it is true, chiefly with astrology but it also contained (discussions on) [Astronomy](# "M. Winternitz: Geschichte III. pp. 556-57.
-Bracketed portions in the above translation are ours.") "
+"To the same (later) period (of Indian astronomy) belongs also the Gargi-samhita of Garga who was always regarded as a highly distinguished authority on Astronomy; the Vrddha-Garga-samhita, which exists, dealt, it is true, chiefly with astrology but it also contained (discussions on) Astronomy[^48] "
+    The Bṛhat-saṃhitā[^49]of Varāhamihira mentions Garga, Maya, Viśvakarman, Vaiśiṣṭha and Nagnajit, as also, Bhāṣkara and Manu.

+[^48]: "M. Winternitz: Geschichte III. pp. 556-57.
+Bracketed portions in the above translation are ours."

-    The [Bṛhat-saṃhitā](# "Brihat samhita.
+[^49]: "Brihat samhita.
 Edited by Kern.
 Bibliotheca Indica, Asiatic Soc.
 Bengal; also, edited by Mm.
 Sudhakara Dvivedin with Bhattot pala's com- mentary, Vizianagram Skt.
-Series, Benares.")of Varāhamihira mentions Garga, Maya, Viśvakarman, Vaiśiṣṭha and Nagnajit, as also, Bhāṣkara and Manu.
+Series, Benares."

-    Works of Bhāṣkara and Gaṇapatī are also quoted from, in the [Vaāstu sāraṇī](# "P. K. Acharya: Op. cit.
+    Works of Bhāṣkara and Gaṇapatī are also quoted from, in the Vaāstu sāraṇī[^50] Ch.
+58, 52."), a modern compilation; these may be authentic Śilpaśāstrakāras whose names are known from other sources, and whose works might be preserved.

+[^50]: "P. K. Acharya: Op. cit.
 Appendix I. sub-voce.
 Vastu-sarani by Matṛprasida Pände.
 Benares, 1901.
 Bhaskara is quoted early, in Varahamihira's Brhat-samhita.
 (Ed.
-Kern) Ch.
-58, 52."), a modern compilation; these may be authentic Śilpaśāstrakāras whose names are known from other sources, and whose works might be preserved.
+Kern

-    Bhagavān Gaṇapatī is mentioned, among later writers only by Madhūsudana Sārasavatī in his [Prasthāna bhedā](# "These surprisingly informative and new texts are not to be found in the ordinary edition of the Prasthanabheda by Eri Madhusudana Sarasvati e. g. from Sri Viņivilis Press, Srirangam, 1912.
-Nor are they to be found in the closely analogous passage in Sri Madhusudana's learned commentary to the SIVA-MAHIMNA-STAVA, edited by Pansikar Laksana Vasudeva, Nirnayasagar Press, Bombay under the most famous and oft-quoted verse ;-"), as a master of dramaturgy, Bhārata śāsastram:-
+    Bhagavān Gaṇapatī is mentioned, among later writers only by Madhūsudana Sārasavatī in his Prasthāna bhedā[^51], as a master of dramaturgy, Bhārata śāsastram:-

+[^51]: "These surprisingly informative and new texts are not to be found in the ordinary edition of the Prasthanabheda by Eri Madhusudana Sarasvati e. g. from Sri Viņivilis Press, Srirangam, 1912.
+Nor are they to be found in the closely analogous passage in Sri Madhusudana's learned commentary to the SIVA-MAHIMNA-STAVA, edited by Pansikar Laksana Vasudeva, Nirnayasagar Press, Bombay under the most famous and oft-quoted verse ;-"